isc-projects/kea/doc/sphinx/arm/quickstart.rst

 1. Go to `Kea on cloudsmith.io <https://cloudsmith.io/~isc/repos/>`__
    and choose Kea version and enter the repository.

-2. Use ``Set Me Up`` and follow instructions to add repository on your system.
+2. Use ``Set Me Up`` and follow instructions to add the repository to your system.

 3. Update system repositories.
 For example: